libp2p/docs/content/concepts/transport.md

 ### Key challenges with TCP

-1. Head-of-line blocking (HoL blocking): TCP is a single byte stream exposed by the kernel, so streams layered on top of TCP experience HoL blocking.
+1. Head-of-line blocking (HoL blocking): TCP is a single byte stream exposed by the kernel, so streams layered on top of TCP experience head-of-line (HoL) blocking.

    {{% notice "info" %}}
-   HoL blocking occurs when a lost, or out-of-order delivered head packet holds up the other packets in the transmission queue.
+   In TCP, head-of-line blocking occurs when a single packet is lost, and packets delivered after that need to wait in the kernel buffer until a retransmission for the lost packet is received.
    {{% /notice %}}

-2. Ossification: Because TCP is unencrypted, middleboxes can inspect and modify TCP header fields and may break unexpectedly when they encounter anything they don’t like.
+2. Ossification: Because the header of TCP packet is unencrypted, middleboxes can inspect and modify TCP header fields and may break unexpectedly when they encounter anything they don’t understand.
+   This makes it practically impossible to deploy any changes to the TCP protocol that change the wire format.

 3. Handshake inefficiency: the 3-way handshake is inefficient, as it spends 1-RTT on verifying the client’s address.

-We need a transport protocol that:

-- Understands streams
-- Overcomes HOL blocking (Head-of-line blocking)
+QUIC was designed with the following goals in mind:

+- Streams at the transport layer, thereby overcoming HoL blocking
-- Overcomes the latency of connection setup
+- Reducing the latency of connection establishment to a single RTT for new connections, and to allow sending of 0-RTT application data for resumed connections
-- Overcomes the ossification risks of TCP

-and, ideally, keeps the guarantees of TCP.
+- Encrypting as much as possible.
+This eliminates the ossification risk, as middleboxes aren't able to read any encrypted fields, and allows future evolution of the protocol

 A web browser connection typically entails the following (TCP+TLS+HTTP/2):